-Bolsonaro says in video he tried to change police to prevent family being 'screwed'
+In video, Bolsonaro says wanted cops replaced to stop family being 'screwed'

 “If you can’t change (the official), change his boss.
 You can’t change the boss?
 Change the minister.
 End of story.
 We’re not kidding around,” he added.

 Writing on Facebook after the release of the video, Bolsonaro said there was “no indication of interference in the federal police.”
 In a radio interview with Jovem Pan, he said he had been talking about his own personal security and not senior members of the federal police.

-The public airing of the video comes at a bad time for Bolsonaro.
+The video comes at a bad time for Bolsonaro.
 His political woes have led to rumblings about impeachment.

-Bolsonaro has been criticized for his handling of Brazil’s worsening coronavirus outbreak.
-Brazil now has the second highest number of infections, behind the United States.
+He is also under pressure for his handling of the coronavirus outbreak.

-Supreme Court Justice Celso de Mello ordered the partial release of the video.
-It is one component of a criminal investigation over allegations by former Justice Minister Sergio Moro that Bolsonaro leaned on him to change senior members of the federal police in Rio.
-Moro quit last month.
+“The truth was said, shown on video, messages, depositions, and proved with facts,” Moro, who quit last month, wrote on Twitter.

 Before becoming president, Bolsonaro represented Rio state as a federal lawmaker for nearly 30 years.
 His son, Senator Flavio Bolsonaro, also got his start there, and is under investigation over allegations of corruption.